hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Mathematical simplify: Combine using Associative property
 **Prompt:**
 You will be instructed to expand the product in {symbol}.
-After expansion, you can introduce a sign variable {var}, which take values of {values} to combine the {num_of_terms} term in to one term.
+After expansion, you can introduce a sign variable {variable}, which take values of {values} to combine the {num_of_terms} term in to one term.
 You should recall that {expressoin_symbol}.
 Express the {symbol} in the expanded form.